 What we do know is that Forbes valued his net worth at around AUD$191 million last year, however, that figure failed to take into account his whiskey empire.
 Reports last year claimed that Proper No. Twelve was valued at around €200 million based on Becle’ share purchases in 2020, meaning the brand was worth around AUD$310 million at that time.

 Some reports suggest that the sale was around £112 million, while others have it closer to $200 million.
 The major announcement coming out of the sale is that McGregor has ‘doubled’ his net-worth, which requires some mental arithmetic and financial gymnastics to quantify.
 It’s difficult to say just how much Proper No. Twelve whiskey is valued at now, but you can bet McGregor and Attar are rolling in it this week.
-Should the UFC fighter continue on as the face of the brand, you can expect to see a few more of those Jacob & Co. watches making the rounds.
+Should the UFC fighter continue on as the face of the brand, you can expect to see a few more of those James Squire Just Launched a $30,000 Bottle Opener, the Most Expensive in Australia making the rounds.